rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

 # -keepattributes SourceFile,LineNumberTable
 ```

-This configuration should at least make ProGuard do its job and obfuscate your application.
-If you're lucky enough and your application works fine &mdash; congratulations, you're done!
+This configuration should, at least, make ProGuard do its job and obfuscate your application.
+If you're lucky enough, and your application works fine---congratulations, you're done!
 Go to step 4 now.
 Otherwise, welcome to the next section.

 ### Step 3.
 Fixing application

 Most probably, your application now crashes with very strange errors.
 Don't worry, I'll try to fix that now.

-From this point on you should read [ProGuard manual](http://proguard.sourceforge.net/manual/usage.html) for description of options.
+From this point on you should read [ProGuard manual](http://proguard.sourceforge.net/manual/usage.html) for the description of options.

 #### Reflection

-The number one trouble for obfuscation is reflection.
-To load class dynamically by name you should know its name after obfuscation, otherwise jre couldn't find class for given name.
-The same applies for dynamically calling methods.
+The number one trouble for obfuscation is a reflection.
+To load a class dynamically by name you should know its name after obfuscation; otherwise, jre couldn't find a class for given name.
+The same applies to dynamically calling methods.

-The first option &mdash; don't obfuscate dynamically loaded classes' names.
-What can be easily?
+The first option---don't obfuscate dynamically loaded classes' names.
+What could be simpler?
 Name after processing equals to name before processing.
 End of story.

 Unfortunately, this is not an option for my application.
-The most critical part is loaded dynamically and forms complex structure in form described in almost one thousand xml files.
+The most critical part is loaded dynamically and forms a complex structure in the form described in almost one thousand XML files.

 So, what's the solution?
 Obfuscate all occurrences of class names!

-ProGuard has an option for that, but it requires all names to be fully qualified.
-Fortunately, adapting all xml files opened a way to delete some classes that was copied just to bring them in scope and removed over 21,000 lines.
+ProGuard has an option for that, but it requires all names to be fully-qualified.
+Fortunately, adapting all XML files opened a way to delete some classes that were copied just to bring them in scope and removed over 21,000 lines.

 After that I added the following to proguard.conf: